 About the role

-Over a couple of months, you might be:
+Over a few months, you might be:

 - Initiating a partnership with a design school to set-up a fellowship program

-- You intimately know all stages of the design process from scoping to design research to prototyping to blueprinting, and are comfortable making just about anything (be it gantt charts, presentations, posters, digital mock-ups, brochures, journey maps, infographics, physical spaces).
+- You intimately know all stages of the design process from scoping to design research to prototyping to blueprinting, and are comfortable making just about anything (be it gantt charts, presentations, posters, digital mock-ups, brochures, journey maps, puppet shows, infographics, websites, physical spaces).
 That means you can expertly toggle between high-level strategy and concrete details.